Homelessness service privacy notice

 - To safeguard if the information received indicates any matters that may indicate you, or a member of your family, are at risk of harm.

 Information may be obtained and also shared.
-This could be with landlords; individuals; with any Council Department (including Benefit Services and Social Services); Government Department or Agency; Police; Hospital; Doctor; School and also suppliers of Gas, Water, Electricity, Digital Communications, Satellite TVs, Mobile telephones and landlines; voluntary sector bodies including bodies providing debt advice and support.
+This could be with landlords; individuals with a valid need to know; with any Council Department (including Benefit Services and Social Services); Government Department or Agency; Police; Hospital; Doctor; School and also suppliers of Gas, Water, Electricity, Digital Communications, Satellite TVs, Mobile telephones and landlines; voluntary sector bodies including bodies providing debt advice and support.
 This list is not exhaustive but that we will only seek or share information when it is appropriate and lawful.

 We will hold information for a standard 6-year period starting at closure of your application.
 We will only hold information for longer or shorter than this if there is a legal reason for doing so.